 For every X number of math problems the child completes, he can have X minutes using the iPad at the end of the day.

-For every ten minutes you exercise, you get to watch a favorite program for that same amount of time at the end of the day.
+For every 10 minutes you exercise, you get to watch a favorite show for 10 minutes at the end of the day.

 Your child chooses between putting their dirty dishes into the dishwasher, as requested, or cleaning their dishes by hand.